 The Republic of Indonesia's central and regional governments have accommodated waste management and waste banks in various laws and regulations.
-Law No. 18 of 2008 on Waste Management states that waste management aims to improve public health and environmental quality as wel as to make waste as a resource.
-Waste as a resource was a concept of a circular economic system, namely, a design of integrated waste management by involving communities and stakeholders.
+Law No. 18 of 2008 on Waste Management states that waste management aims to improve public health and Commented [U1]: What did " its source" means?
+Answers: authors added the source namely household source (in red Highlighting) environmental quality.
+As wel as to make waste as a resource.
+Waste as a resource was a concept of a circular economic system, namely a design of integrated waste management by involving communities and stakeholders.

 A waste bank was a place to sort and collect recyclable and/or reusable waste with economic value.
 An implementation of the household-level circular economy was the waste bank program.
 Communities can independently sort, process, and use their household waste.

-To accommodate this circular economy concept on waste management, the government issued the Regulation of the Minister of Environment No. 13 of 2012 on Guidelines to Reduce, Reuse, and

-Recycle through Waste Banks and Regulation of the Minister of Environment and Forestry No. 14 of 2021 on Waste Management in Waste Banks.
+To accommodate this circular economy concept on waste management, the government issued the Regulation of the Minister of Environment No. 13 of 2012 on Guidelines to Reduce, Reuse, and Recycle through Waste Banks and Regulation of the Minister of Environment and Forestry No. 14 of 2021 on Waste Management in Waste Banks.
 The West Nusa Tenggara Provincial Regulation No. 5 of 2019 on Waste Management was issued as a derivative of the Ministries' regulations.
-This local regulation was the basis of waste banks in West Nusa Tenggara.
+This local regulationwas the basis of waste banks in West Nusa Tenggara.

 In 2021, the Ministry of Environment and Forestry (KLHK), recorded 11,556 waste bank units across 363 districts and cities throughout Indonesia.
 These waste bank gained 419,204 customers and a monthly turnover of approximately Rp.
 2.8 billion up to July 2021.
 These waste banks reduce 2.7% of the total national waste.
-There was also a positive trend of waste bank implementation in West Nusa Tenggara.
+Therewas also a positive trend of waste bank implementation in West Nusa Tenggara.

 Malang Waste Bank (MWB) is an example of a successful pioneering waste bank.
 It formed waste bank units that cooperate and synergize with waste collectors and scavengers.
-So that this MWB coaching pattern is unique, there is synergy with each other.
+So that this MWBcoaching pattern is unique, there is synergy with each other.
 MWB is a temporary developer of units.
 Waste collectors become the members-in-training.
 MWB classified 70 to 100 types of waste.
-It undergoes three empowerment programs, which are savings service program business financing without usury.
-And waste processing training program for creative business [1].
-The type of usury is divided into two models, namely, Dayn Usury and Ba'i Usury.
+It undergoes three empowerment programs, which are savings service program business financing without usury. and waste processing training program for creative business [1].
+The type of usury is divided into 2 (two) models, namely Dayn Usury and Ba'i Usury.
 In term of exploitation, these types of usury are found in several contracts and transactions.
 Dayn Usury exists in debt contracts such as borrowing money and non-cash buying and selling.
-(Nurjannah Septyanun 2019).
+(Nurjannah Septyanun 2019)

 Several factors inhibit the implementation of waste bank programs, including the absence of initiators in society, the stalling of the value cycle [2], and the lack of independency.
-The funding of this program was still depending on local government grants.
-For the funding, this is a high operational costs program, but community participation as waste bank customers was still low.
+The funding of this program was still depend on local government grants. for the funding.
+This is a high operational costs program, but community participation as waste bank customers was still low.

 The central and local governments were responsible for sustainable waste management.
 Waste banks were often initiated by the city/regency government, universities, and the local community.
 People obtain two benefits from good waste management, which are increased income and a clean environment.
-However. there was still a lack of organic waste management from food waste.
+However, there was still a lack of organic waste management from food waste.
 In addition, the roles of large industrial producers through social funds or corporate social responsibility (CSR) funds are not yet optimum.